 MediaTek's New Dimensity 8300 Chipset Redefines Premium Experiences in 5G Smartphones

-High performance, super power-efficient chipset will usher in new wave of generative AI innovation on premium smartphones

-HSINCHU, Nov.
-21, 2023 /PRNewswire/ -- MediaTek today announced the Dimensity 8300, a power-efficient chipset designed for premium 5G smartphones.
+DUBAI, UAE, Nov.
+22, 2023 /PRNewswire/ -- MediaTek today announced the Dimensity 8300, a power-efficient chipset designed for premium 5G smartphones.
 As the newest SoC in the Dimensity 8000 lineup, this chipset combines generative AI capabilities, low-power savings, adaptive gaming technology, and fast connectivity to bring flagship-level experiences to the premium 5G smartphone segment.

 Based on TSMC's 2nd generation 4nm process, the Dimensity 8300 has an octa-core CPU with four Arm Cortex-A715 cores and four Cortex-A510 cores built on Arm's latest v9 CPU architecture.
 With this powerful core configuration, the Dimensity 8300 boasts 20% faster CPU performance and 30% peak gains in power efficiency compared to the previous generation chipset.
 Additionally, the Dimensity 8300's Mali-G615 MC6 GPU upgrade provides up to 60% greater performance and 55% better power efficiency.
 Plus, the chipset's impressive memory and storage speeds ensure users can enjoy smooth and dynamic experiences in gaming, lifestyle applications, photography, and more.